nbeaver/why-linux-is-better/why-linux-is-better.rst

 Applications for which text files are a bad choice, e.g. ones which need to store huge amounts of data or must use atomic updates, can use, for example, `an SQLite database`_ in the user's home directory.
-The GNOME desktop provides `dconf`_, which is probably the closest thing to a Windows Registry that Linux has.
+In a similar vein, the GNOME desktop provides `dconf`_, which is probably the closest thing to a Windows Registry that Linux has.

 .. _dconf: https://wiki.gnome.org/Projects/dconf
 .. _an SQLite database: http://kb.mozillazine.org/Places.sqlite